San Marcos Growers LogoSan Marcos Growers

 We received our original stock plants of this great yellow form from Dylan Hannon, curator of the conservatory at the Huntington Botanical Gardens, who proposed the name 'Yellow Comet' and have sold this wonderful plant since 2013.
 We also grow the species Veltheimia bracteata, which is the same in all respects except it has pale rose-pink flowers, a seedling group of mixed pastel flower colored selections we call Veltheimia bracteata "Pastel Series" and the fully deciduous Veltheimia capensis which grows in full sun with attractive undulating gray leaves and is fall to winter flowering.

-This information about Veltheimia bracteata 'Yellow Comet' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Veltheimia bracteata 'Yellow Comet' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]